alfatta/alft/src/about-me.md

 # About Me

 Hi👋, my name is Alfatta Rezqa.
-I'm a highly motivated frontend developer with more than 6 years of experience in designing and implementing software solutions.
+I'm a highly motivated software developer with more than 6 years of experience in designing and implementing software solutions.
 Skilled in a wide range of technical skills, including Vue js, Flutter, React js, Node js, and committed to achieving excellence in all aspects of his work.
 Have a strong attention to detail and is proficient in working both independently and as part of a team.
 Overall, I'm a dedicated professional with a proven ability to deliver results in a variety of settings.

 ## Skills and Technologies